|

 Street.

-were 27 carters, 4 toll keepers, and a few horse-keepers,
+there were 27 carters, 4 toll keepers, and a few horse-keepers,

 road-makers, coachmen and carriers.

-offices in Bothwell, Bellshill and Holytown.
+are post offices in Bothwell, Bellshill and Holytown.

 Means of Communication Seventeen miles of